 Alcohol consumption has been linked to an increased risk of several types of cancer, including breast, colon, and liver cancer.
 The more alcohol you drink, the higher your risk of developing these types of cancer.

 While moderate drinking may have some cardiovascular benefits, excessive drinking can lead to heart disease.
-Heavy drinking can cause high blood pressure, irregular heartbeat, and damage to your heart muscle.
+Heavy drinking can cause high

 Excessive alcohol consumption can also increase your risk of developing type 2 diabetes.
 Alcohol can interfere with the way your body processes glucose, leading to insulin resistance and high blood sugar levels.